 Types of cases in which CPO applications have been made

-The seven CPO applications that have been made to date suggest that this mechanism will – as intended at the time of its introduction – be used in a broad range of cases, involving both consumer and business claimants covering a range of alleged competition law infringements and on both a stand-alone and follow-on basis.
+The nine CPO applications that have been made to date suggest that this mechanism will – as intended at the time of its introduction – be used in a broad range of cases, involving both consumer and business claimants covering a range of alleged competition law infringements and on both a stand-alone and follow-on basis.

 All but one of the CPO applications made to the CAT so far have sought certification to proceed on an opt-out basis.
 This is unsurprising, and it is expected that this trend will continue, particularly for claims where the loss suffered by each individual claimant is relatively small, and the costs of bringing the action are being covered either partly or wholly by third-party litigation funding.

 Another unsurprising trend is that the majority of cases have involved (although they may not be limited to) follow-on claims, namely, they are based on an underlying infringement decision by the UK or EU competition authorities.
 In follow-on claims, there is no need to prove the existence of the infringement; instead, the claimant only has to show that the infringement caused them loss and the amount of that loss.
-However, it is notable that two CPO applications have also recently been made on a stand-alone basis, in respect of alleged illegal overcharges paid by millions of rail passengers for rail travel to or from the outer boundaries of Transport for London’s fare zones.
+However, it is notable that two CPO applications have also been made on a stand-alone basis, in respect of alleged illegal overcharges paid by millions of rail passengers for rail travel to or from the outer boundaries of Transport for London’s fare zones.
 These cases are also the first CPO applications to involve an alleged abuse of dominance and not an infringement of the prohibition on anti-competitive agreements.

 Eligibility of claims